What is Turnitin?

 Where can faculty access Turnitin?

 Non-course papers can be submitted by RIT faculty using their personal Turnitin account at turnitin.com.
 Examples of non-course papers faculty may want to check include theses, dissertations or papers for publication.
 Most RIT teaching faculty already have a Turnitin account for this purpose.
 Go to the password recovery to confirm you already have an account.
 If you do not have an account email email@example.com to request one.

 - State in a course syllabus, written handouts, or in myCourses that students will be submitting their papers to Turnitin as part of their class work.

 - Remind students to remove their names and other identifying information from documents before submitting those documents to the Turnitin system.

-- Have an entire class submit their papers electronically to Turnitin through the myCourses Dropbox rather than checking individual papers.
+- Have an entire class submit their papers electronically to Turnitin through the myCourses Dropbox rather than checking only one or two student papers.

-- Ensure students that they will always retain the copyright for their work.
+- Reassure students that they will always retain the copyright for their work.

 - If you are submitting a paper outside of myCourses remove all identifying author information (e.g. student’s name) from the document being submitted to the Turnitin system.
 This is to protect the privacy of the student author.

 - Decide if you want the item retained in in the Turnitin STANDARD PAPER REPOSITORY or not.
 A repository is a database of previously submitted papers.
 Faculty can select between two options: to store submitted papers in the STANDARD PAPER REPOSITORY or NO REPOSITORY.
 Faculty can add papers to the Turnitin repositories through myCourses submissions or a direct Turnitin account with STANDARD PAPER REPOSITORY enabled.